Yip-Jia-Qi/spgm_standalone/README.md

 |SpeedPerturb | 22.1 |
 |DynamicMixing | 22.7 |

+A demo with instructions on how to run inference on the model is available as a colab notebook [here](https://colab.research.google.com/drive/1zKEaRFNITve7WPsqVNUuaRXiduR7H1Ki?usp=sharing)

 Please cite our paper if you have found this model useful
 ```bibtex
 @INPROCEEDINGS{yip2023spgm,